tsamsonWA/nodejs-cloudant/README.md

     return callback(err);
   }

-  // change the cookie if couchdb tells us to if (headers && headers['set-cookie']) {
+  // change the cookie if Cloudant tells us to if (headers && headers['set-cookie']) {
     auth = headers['set-cookie'];
   }